xcdl/xcdl.github.io-source/pages/guide/concepts.md

 1. add metadata to tell what other packages are required, which are the source folders, the include folders, and the custom compile options;
 1. add metadata to group source files in related components, structured in a virtual hierarchy, with dependencies and conditions when these components are active/enabled;
-1. add metadata to define configuration options, also to be shown as nodes in the virtual hierarchy, with dependencies and formulas to compute option values with knowledge about the entire build environment
+1. add metadata to define configuration options, also to be shown as nodes in the virtual hierarchy, with dependencies and formulas to compute option values with knowledge about the entire build environment;
-1. add metadata and templates to dynamically generate source files with content adapted to various configuration selections adn options.
+1. add metadata and templates to dynamically generate source files with content adapted to various configuration selections and options.
 1. possibly more!

 ## Why XCDL? (the long version)

-As the complexity of embedded system grows, it is more and more difficult to manage the complexity of putting together multiple components with lots of dependencies and configuration options.
+As the complexity of embedded system grows, it is more and more difficult to put together multiple components with lots of dependencies and configuration options.

 To address this problem, XCDL defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to support **multi-variant cross-building embedded system images** based on reusable components.
 This component framework is extensible, allowing additional components to be added to the build system at any time.